PTSD Psychiatrist Q&A

-Are your suffering from a traumatic experience?
+Are you suffering from a traumatic experience?
 Success Health System LLC offers effective treatment for post-traumatic stress disorder (PTSD).
 Let our psychiatrists help you manage your symptoms.
-Call us or schedule an appointment online.
-We have convenient locations to serve you in West Plains MO, Columbia MO, and Olathe KS.
+Call us for more information or schedule an appointment online.
+We have convenient locations to serve you in Creve Coeur MO, St. Louis MO, Independence MO, Columbia MO, and Olathe KS.

 Treatment for post-traumatic stress disorder almost always involves either medication or psychotherapy aka “talk” therapy, and usually involves both.
-Typically, psychotherapy for PTSD lasts six to 12 weeks, and sometimes longer depending on the severity of the disorder.
+Typically, psychotherapy for PTSD lasts six to 12 weeks and is sometimes longer depending on the severity of the disorder.

 Although there is no known cure for post-traumatic stress disorder, as with most mental illnesses, symptoms of PTSD can be effectively managed and lessened through medication and therapy to enable the affected individual to function well and mostly, if not completely, free from the negative effects of PTSD.